och-karr/ng-presentational-components/README.md

 Add Input called `model` of type `ProductFormViewModel | undefined`

-Bind `ProductFormViewModel` to form inside of the component (if it is not undefined).
+Bind `ProductFormViewModel` to form inside the component (if it is not undefined).
 If it is undefined, then show label `Create` on the submit button.
 If it is defined, then show label `Update` on the submit button.